emregeldegul/tfc/README.md

 ![TFC](images/tfc.png)

 TFC listens to the clipboard and translates the copied words using Yandex Translate.
-It shows translations as notification.
+It shows translations as notifications.

 ![TFC](images/tfcPicture.jpg)